puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 ```

 When you don't specify a version of the package to install, Puppet
-defaults to installing the latest available version.
+defaults to installing the latest available version and displays this version
+number as the value of the `ensure` attribute.

 ## Review